Frequently Asked Questions

 There is not enough blood to complete all the required screening tests, or the sample does not work for other reasons.

-An abnormal test result means that a disorder may be present.
+A presumptive positive test result means that a disorder may be present.
 If the repeat test indicates that further evaluation is needed, your baby's doctor will be called right away.
-Note: Premature or low-birth-weight newborns are more likely to have abnormal test results on the first specimen even if a disorder is not present.
+Note: Premature or low-birth-weight newborns are more likely to have presumptive positive test results on the first specimen even if a disorder is not present.

 Where Can I Get More Information?